Keio University

 —Looking back on the Olympics, how do you perceive your own competition?

 For me, both the individual and the relay ended in disappointing results.
-However, for the Japanese delegation as a whole, many medalists emerged, and I think there was a sense of the beauty of the moment when past efforts bore fruit and the excitement of the story in each sport.
+However, for the Japanese delegation as a whole, there were many medalists, and I think there was a sense of the beauty of the moment when past efforts bore fruit and the excitement of the stories in each sport.

-And while the excitement of "Amazing, it's a medal!" is part of the appeal of sports, it's a fact that if there's a winner, there are always more than twice as many losers there.
+And while the excitement of "Wow, it's a medal!" is part of the appeal of sports, it's a fact that if there's a winner, there are always more than twice as many losers there.
 I think we were attracting a lot of attention, especially in the relay, with people thinking "They might get a gold medal."
 But the moment the baton wasn't passed is also one side of sports.
-I believe that sports include those parts, not just the good parts being shown.
+I think sports is about including those parts, rather than just showing the good parts.

 I might not have been able to meet expectations.
-I received messages saying "I was so frustrated I cried," which pierced my heart.
+I received messages saying "I was so frustrated I cried," which really stung.
 I also received critical opinions.
-But I also thought that it "pierced them" so much that they felt compelled to send a message.
+But I also thought that it "stung" enough that they felt compelled to send a message.

-To be honest, we also made the best possible preparations.
-I'm not saying it's okay because we showed our attitude, but I do think it led to conveying a certain attractive side of sports.
+To be honest, we also made as much preparation as possible.
+I'm not saying it's okay because we showed our attitude, but I do think it led to conveying one of the appealing aspects of sports.

 —Turning critical opinions into strength.
-Did it become the driving force for your desire to take on new challenges?
+Did it become a driving force for your desire to take on new challenges?

 Yes.
 Anyway, as long as I'm active, I want to take everything positively.
-I have to turn frustration into energy so that I can say "I am who I am today because of that experience," so I will move forward with a fresh mindset.
+I have to turn frustration into energy so that I can say "I am who I am today because of that experience," so I will move forward by switching my mindset.

 From Hiyoshi to the World Again

-—The number of domestic tournaments is being narrowed down again this year, but how do you intend to approach the next step?
+—The number of domestic competitions is being narrowed down again this year, but how do you intend to approach the next step?

-I believe my big motivation lies in my own daily growth—that is, becoming able to understand what I didn't understand, or becoming able to do what I couldn't do.
+I think my big motivation lies in my own daily growth, that is, being able to understand things I didn't understand or being able to do things I couldn't do.

-So, there are things I can do even without tournaments.
-Right now, I have a bad knee, and I'm always practicing with an awareness of what is needed to solve that and what kind of future awaits beyond that solution.
-In that way, I want to spend each and every day importantly.
+So, there are things I can do even if there are no competitions.
+Right now, I have a bad knee, and I'm practicing while always being conscious of what is necessary to solve that and what kind of future awaits beyond that solution.
+I want to spend each day importantly in that way.

-—Did you have that kind of thinking since you were a student, not just now that you are at the level of a top athlete?
+—Have you had that kind of thinking since you were a student, not just now that you're at the level of a top athlete?

 It's been that way all along.
 Even for students, if they get injured it's painful, but if they can think of it as "fun" including that, I think it becomes much easier.

-I think it's very stifling to think that you aren't moving forward if results aren't coming out.
-Even if results aren't coming out, you still "change," don't you?
-If I get injured, I enjoy the change by doing things I haven't done before, like muscle training or movements I couldn't do before.
-I hope people can focus on the fact that they are able to grow day by day.
+I think it's very stifling to think that you're not moving forward if you're not getting results.
+Even if you're not getting results, you "change," don't you?
+If I get injured, I can do movements I couldn't do before.
+During periods when I can't run, I enjoy the changes by doing things I haven't done before, like weight training.
+I hope people can focus on the fact that they are growing day by day.

-—That's good.
+—That's great.
 I think students who read this article will be very encouraged.
-What kind of thoughts do you have about the Hiyoshi track and field stadium where you practice daily?
+What are your thoughts on the Hiyoshi track and field stadium where you practice every day?

 —You can measure changes immediately after practice.
 Is your recognition that Hiyoshi is your home ground?

 The track is also easy to run on.
 The ground is hard, so I'm grateful that I can get speed.
-After all, producing speed is a very important thing for track and field athletes that puts a load on the body.
+After all, getting speed is a very important thing for track and field athletes that puts a load on the body.
 The wind also blows in a relatively constant direction, so I can use that to increase or suppress training intensity.
-There are also strength training facilities for the track and field club, so there are many advantages to practicing here.
-I sometimes feel sorry, thinking I might be in the way of the active students.
+There's also a strength training facility for the track and field club, so there are many benefits to practicing here.
+I sometimes feel sorry that I might be getting in the way of the active students.

 —But the students are watching closely.
 They think, "Mr. Yamagata is doing it this way.
 I should think about it too."
-I think it's quite a good stimulus.
+I think it's a considerable positive stimulus.

 The track and field club dormitory is on the other side of Mamushidani, and I still stay there sometimes.
 While talking with the students.
 I want to continue to value those kinds of things.

-—It's wonderful that you have such interactions.
-Right now, it feels like you're working hard toward the next step while conditioning and properly healing your knee.
+—It's wonderful that you have those kinds of interactions.
+Right now, it feels like you're working hard toward the next step while properly healing your knee and adjusting your condition.

 That's right.
-Next year, and three years from now, there are the World Athletics Championships and the Paris Olympics.
+Next year, and in three years, there are the World Athletics Championships and the Paris Olympics.
 It'll be here in no time, so I'll do my best.

-(Recorded on September 29, 2021, at Hiyoshi Track and Field Stadium)
+(Recorded on September 29, 2021, at the Hiyoshi Track and Field Stadium)